mmisw/mmiorr-docs/docs/faq.md

 and ORR will resolve the IRI to the page for the ontology.

-Once you have selected an ontology, there are multiple formats for viewing or downloading it, vailable under the "View/download as" drop down menu.
+Once you have selected an ontology, there are multiple formats for viewing or downloading it, available under the "View/download as" drop down menu.
 For more details, see the section of the ORR manual on [viewing ontologies](/https://mmisw.org/orrdoc/vocab/view/).

 Test ontologies (those that have a status of "testing") are visible in the browser only to their author